pyomeca/bioptim/README.md

 - END: The last node
 - ALL: All the nodes

-### Enum: OdeSolver
+### Class: OdeSolver
 The ordinary differential equation (ode) solver to solve the dynamics of the system.
 The RK4 and RK8 are the one with the most options available.
 IRK is supposed to be a bit more robust, but may be slower too.
 CVODES is the one with the least options, since it is not in-house implemented.

 The accepted values are:
 - RK4: Runge-Kutta of the 4th order